+You’ve just experienced your first fat finger trade.
+It’s a lot worse than when you accidentally hit X instead of O while epic gaming.
 You woke up early and meticulously took the time to plot your trendlines and areas of interest.
 You’re waiting patiently to buy 100 shares of GameStop at $75/share.
 Two hours go buy and it’s time to pull the trigger.
 In your eager anticipation of profits, heck you’ve already spent your day’s money in your head, you mistakenly order 9100 shares @ $75/share, costing you $682,000.
 Oops.
 Panic set’s in, you can’t get a hold of your broker, and you see your life falling apart before your eyes.
-You’ve just experienced your first fat finger trade.
-Congrats.

 A $622 million buy order, $6 billion dumped into the wrong account, 500,000 British pounds lost in a transaction; this is the stuff of nightmares.
 A fat finger trader is precisely that; a trade executed mistakenly by the wrong press of a button.

 Or, in my case and likely Roses’ as well, it’s the “cat-finger” trade.
 If you have animals “helping” you trade, that can be scary.
 And another thing, if you’re rushing to get in and out of trades, that won’t end well.

 As a result, make sure that you’re not panicking to get into trades.
 And have your hot keys set up if you want to be in and out fast.

 The Grave Consequences of Inputting the Wrong Data

 The circumstances can be dire, especially in today’s times of increasing algorithmic trades.
 This type of trading uses everything from advanced to complex mathematical models and formulas to execute lightning-fast trades if you’re not familiar.

 Fat-finger trades can set a chain-reaction of events in place, similar to the domino effect.
 In some cases, the downward spiral can be catastrophic, such as during the stock market’s flash crash in 2010.